aqipro/aqilink-docs/docs/installation/app-start.md

 ## Development Mode
-To ramp up **`aqilink`** quickly and to test different configuration options and settings easily, we recommend to use the following `docker-compose.yaml` file along with [docker-compose](https://docs.docker.com/compose/) command as template.
-This should only be used in development systems.

-Create a `docker-compose.yaml` within the new folder with the following content:
+To ramp up **`aqilink`** for development purposes to test different configuration options and and scenarios between Nuxeo and SAP, we recommend to use the following `docker-compose.yaml` file as template.
+Create a new file with name `docker-compose.dev.yaml` inside the  folder ([see step above](/installation/app-start.md#collect-necessary-files)) and paste the content below.
+Instead of copying all necessary files into the Docker image (as ist must be done for [Production Mode](/installation/app-start.md#production-mode)), the below compose file will map the related files and folders into the running container.

+ - Replace the `<VERSION>` placeholder with the version of the **`aqilink`** Docker image in the current folder.
+ - Make sure that the the specified Nuxeo image for the *nuxeo* service contains the related **aqilink** module.

 ```
 version: '3.9'

 services:
-  main:
-    platform: linux/amd64
+  aqilink:
+    image: aqilink:<VERSION>
     volumes:
       - ./sap/linux_x64/nwrfcsdk:/usr/local/sap/nwrfcsdk
       - ./sap/linux_x64/nwrfcsdk.conf:/etc/ld.so.conf.d/nwrfcsdk.conf